manticoresoftware/manticoresearch/manual/Searching/Highlighting.md

 #### force_snippets
 Determines whether to force snippet generation even if limits allow highlighting the entire text.
 The default is 0 (don't force snippet generation).

+#### cjk_delimiter
+A string to use as a delimiter between CJK (Chinese, Japanese, Korean) tokens during segmentation when highlighting.
+This only affects highlighting when Jieba or ICU Chinese segmentation is enabled.
+The default is a space character (" ").
+You can set this to any custom string, such as "|" or "·" for better visual separation of CJK tokens in highlighted text.

 <!-- intro -->
 ##### SQL:
 <!-- request SQL -->